Out at the J: LGBTQIA+ Programs

 JQY fights to ensure the emotional and physical health and safety LGBTQ Jewish Youth, with a special focus on teens and young adults from Orthodox, Chasidic, and Sephardic communities.
 They address the unique needs of members through social and support programming and advocacy and education efforts.
 JQY continues to build a community where individuals can come together to both confront their challenges and celebrate their triumphs.

 Keshet works for the full equality of all LGBTQ Jews and our families in Jewish life.
 Keshet strengthens Jewish communities, equips Jewish organizations with the skills and knowledge to build LGBTQ-affirming communities; creates spaces in which all queer Jewish youth feel seen and valued; and advances LGBTQ rights nationwide.

-This organization offers support groups for parents, families, and friends of LGBTQ people, as well as LGBTQ people themselves.
-PFLAG offers a safe place to share experiences and connect in a continuing process of learning, acceptance, and celebration.
+PFLAG offers support groups for parents, families, and friends of LGBTQ people, as well as LGBTQ people themselves.
+They offer a safe place to share experiences and connect in a continuing process of learning, acceptance, and celebration.

 A safe, inclusive space for people who identify as LGBTQ, who are LGBTQ allies, and who want to strengthen our community and make an impact.